Choosing between Activepieces and n8n for workflow automation comes down to five questions:

 How critical is self-hosting with full data sovereignty for your compliance requirements?

-In short, here's what we recommend:
+Here is what we recommend:

-Activepieces is the choice for organizations that want automation in every department without heavy technical overhead.
+Activepieces is the choice for organizations that want automation across every department without heavy technical overhead.
 Its visual builder works for non-technical users while still offering code escape hatches for developers.
 The MIT-licensed open-source codebase eliminates vendor lock-in, and per-flow pricing with unlimited runs removes cost anxiety around high-volume automations.

-The trade-off: 670+ integrations versus n8n's 1,500+, which means you may hit gaps for niche tools.
+The real limitation: 670+ integrations versus n8n's 1,500+, which means you may hit gaps for niche or developer-specific tools.

 n8n is built for technical teams that want code control with the convenience of a visual editor.
 Its 1,500+ integrations, full JavaScript and Python code nodes, and AI agent framework make it the stronger option for complex workflows.